-Enclosed are your child's scores from the 2017 MCAS Alternate Assessment (MCAS-Alt).
+Enclosed are your child's results from the 2018 MCAS Alternate Assessment (MCAS-Alt).
 All students were required to participate in either the MCAS or MCAS-Alt.
-Your child took the MCAS-Alt, as indicated in his or her IEP or 504 plan.
-The MCAS-Alt is a portfolio of your child's work, based on the Massachusetts Curriculum Frameworks, and was submitted to the state last spring.
-Your child's school was required to invite you to review the portfolio before it was submitted.
-Your support is extremely important, and I hope you were able to view the portfolio, and observe your child's progress.
+Your child submitted an MCAS-Alt portfolio last spring, as indicated in his or her IEP or 504 plan.
+The MCAS-Alt portfolio is a record of your child's accomplishments, including a collection of his or her academic work, that is submitted to the state.
+Your child's school was required to invite you to review the portfolio before it was submitted and see your child's progress.

-Please meet with your child's teacher to help you understand the meaning of these results, and to discuss your child's goals for the coming school year.

-I would like to acknowledge the hard work of your child's teachers in creating the portfolio and contributing to this important and worthwhile effort.
+Please meet with your child's teacher(s) to discuss the meaning of these results, and to talk about your child's goals for the coming school year.
+Your support is extremely important.
+The Department of Elementary and Secondary Education would like to acknowledge the hard work of your child's teachers in creating the portfolio and contributing to this important and worthwhile effort.